-In the short run, the findings show that extended money supply and interest rate both had unfavourable and insignificant effects on GDP, in contrast to the exchange rate, which had anunfavourable and significant effect on GDP, while inflation targeting had avourable and insignificant effect on GDP.
+In the short run, the findings show that extended money supply and interest rate both have unfavourable and insignificant effects on GDP, in contrast to the exchange rate, which has anunfavourable and significant effect on GDP, while inflation targeting has favourable and insignificant effect on GDP.
 The ECT was negative and statistically significant.
-In that case, economic growth will adjust at a slow rate of about 28 percent per year, and it will take about three years to fully recover from a particular shock and return to long-run stability.
+In that case, economic growth will adjust at a slow rate of about 28% per year, and it will take about three years to fully recover from a particular shock and return to long-run stability.

 From the findings, in the long run, extended money supply, interest rate, and natural log of exchange rate had favourable and statistically significant effects on GDP.
-While the inflation targeting regime was less, and was significant for GDP growth compared to the average GDP growth of a non-inflation targeting regime.
+While the inflation targeting regime is less, and is significant for GDP growth compared to the average GDP growth of a non-inflation targeting regime.

-5.2 Policy Implication and Recommendations
+Policy Implication and Recommendations

-The findings of this study had significant implications for a variety of stakeholders, including the Bank of Tanzania, the government, policymakers, academics, and researchers.
+This study's findings have significant implications for a variety of stakeholders, including the Bank of Tanzania, the government, policymakers, academics, and researchers.
 The findings have important policy implications for domestic policymakers, showing that regulating macroeconomic factors including the extended money supply, interest rate, real exchange rate, and inflation targeting is required to control inflation.
 As a result, authorities should focus on maintaining macroeconomic factors.
 The following recommendations were made for policy attention:

 It is recommended that the government, policymakers, and financial institutions focus on managing inflation by the prudent implementation of fiscal and monetary policies and maintaining a regulation of interest rates, the extended money supply, and real exchange rates.
-Also, inflation targeting should be emphasized by improving the central bank's communication, transparency, and accountability.
+Also, inflation targeting should be emphasised by improving the central bank's communication, transparency, and accountability.
 This helps to avoid inflation volatility and stimulate economic growth.